-Easy oven-baked cod with Panko crust that is crunchy on the outside and soft and flaky inside!
+Easy oven-baked Panko fish that is crunchy on the outside and soft and flaky inside!
 This Panko crusted cod is one of the delicious and healthy baked fish recipes the whole family will love.
-Find out the secret to getting Panko crumbs to stay on the cod without egg!
+Find out the secret to get breadcrumbs to stick to fish without egg!

-The crumb-topped fish fillets are then baked, which results in flavorful, moist fish with a crunchy panko-herb crust.
+The panko crumbed fish fillets are then baked, which results in flavorful, moist fish with a crunchy panko-herb crust.

-I have adapted this Panko crusted cod recipe from my spicy baked lemon mustard fish recipe.
+I have adapted this panko fish recipe from my spicy baked lemon mustard fish recipe.

 One of the healthy seafood recipes on our weekly dinner menu, this is a favorite main course everybody in my family loves.
 And yours will love it, too!

-Serve this baked Panko cod with a super easy homemade parsley-yogurt sauce (recipe below).
+Serve this panko crusted fish with a super easy homemade parsley-yogurt sauce (recipe below).
 Pair it with a salad like beet orange salad, balsamic quinoa salad or no-mayo coleslaw for an easy, healthy dinner.

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)